Banana Ice Cream

 - Re-freeze for ice cream.
 Once it’s blended you can enjoy immediately for soft serve banana ice cream or if you prefer, you can place the blended banana back in a freezer safe container and freeze for 30 minutes for more of a traditional ice cream texture.

-One-ingredient banana ice cream is just the beginning of your banana ice cream adventures!
 Here are 15 fun flavor ideas you can try to mix things up.
 Have some fun with it!
-Adding flavours is a great way to get the kids involved too
+Adding flavours is a great way to get the kids involved too.

-Salted Caramel Banana Ice Cream: Blend in 1-2 medjool dates and a pinch of sea salt per frozen banana.
+11. Salted Caramel Banana Ice Cream: Blend in 1-2 medjool dates and a pinch of sea salt per frozen banana, or blend in or drizzle with this easy caramel sauce.

-Oatmeal Raisin: Blend in a pinch of sea salt, up to 3 tbsp oats and raisins per frozen banana.
+15. Oatmeal Raisin: Blend in a pinch of sea salt and up to 3 tbsp oats and raisins per frozen banana.

 Fresh fruit, chopped nuts, coconut, cacao nibs and nut butters all make wonderful topping ideas but here are a few more fun toppings to make your banana ice cream even better!